Have you ever found yourself thinking ‘I can’t save money’? Well, you are not alone.

 This isn’t to say you can’t afford to save money until your debt is paid off.
 But the longer you leave your debt, the more interest incurred.

 Making what may have been a manageable payment, into a far more pricey one!
+Debt is one of the biggest consequences of not saving money.
 For advice on paying off debt vs building savings, give this post a read.